-The Department of State Growth is responsible for monitoring and advising on Tasmania’s energy security.
+The Department of State Growth is responsible for monitoring and advising the Minister for Energy on Tasmania’s energy security.

 Tasmanians enjoy a level of access to energy (electricity, natural gas and petroleum products) which by international standards is extremely reliable.
 However, even the most reliable supply systems have to cope with energy security challenges from time to time.

 Tasmania has commitments made through memoranda of understanding with the mainland jurisdictions to align our procedures with national plans.
 These national plans are;

 - The National Gas Emergency Response Protocol and